 Now we can start cutting multiple strands of the pastry and shaping each pretzel.

-The Sugar and Honey Syrup
+The Honey Syrup

 The key to making the sweet pretzel truly sensational is the honey and sugar syrup.
 While the pretzels are baking, I recommend making the sugar syrup.
 Sweet pretzels need to be soaked in syrup whilst they are still piping hot.

 Preparing the syrup is super simple and only requires three ingredients: water, sugar and honey.
 You can leave out either of the last two, making the syrup either fully sugar or just honey.
 I like using both as they both contribute to the flavour.